How does the PRI ensure reported data is credible?

 Developing robust internal controls is the first step for signatories wanting to improve the credibility of their reported information.
 An organisation’s confidence in its reporting is a direct result of the quality of its internal control environment.

 Signatories can use internal audit to verify that their internal control mechanisms on ESG reporting, and those specific to responsible investment processes are working as intended.
 This helps organisations prepare for external third-party assurance of ESG information and should result in a more efficient assurance process.
 External assurers can provide guidance on best practices.

 Processes typically audited/assured

-Signatories who reported they conduct third-party assurance of their internal controls did so for the following RI processes:
+Based on 2017 analysis, signatories who reported they conduct third-party assurance of their internal controls did so for the following RI processes:

-- Strategy and governance: policies and main overarching RI processes
+Strategy and governance: policies and main overarching RI processes

-- Active ownership: voting policy and processes, engagement processes
+Active ownership: voting policy and processes, engagement processes

-- ESG incorporation strategies: screening processes (e.g. to prevent breaches)
+ESG incorporation strategies: screening processes (e.g., to prevent breaches)

 Assurance standards for the review of ESG information and processes are an emerging field.
 ISAE 3000 is the most widely used standard for information, while ISAE 3402 can be used for ESG processes (overlaps with SSAE 18) by service organisations.

 PRI signatories have signalled support for increased signatory accountability, including measures related to improving the credibility of their reported data, which could be part of a revised set of minimum requirements.
 The measures outlined above are based on findings and recommendations developed through several consultations and discussions with signatories, the Board and PRI Assurance Working Group.
 Read more about this work here.